AUSTRALIAN CITIZENSHIP BY NATURALISATION

 To apply for Australian citizenship, candidates must:

-• Be an Australian permanent resident or eligible New Zealand citizen
+• Be an Australian permanent resident or an eligible New Zealand citizen with a New Zealand Special Category Visa (SCV) (Subclass 444)

-• Intend to live in Australia or maintain a lasting link with the country while overseas
+• Be likely to live or continue to live in Australia, or maintain a close and continuing link with Australia while overseas.

 MORE INFORMATION FOR CITIZENSHIP APPLICANTS 59 AND YOUNGER: